-The legendary Oscar trophy (awarded to the Academy award winners) is getting a makeover.
-Here’s a bit on its history, why the statue is getting a face-lift, and why Oscar is Hollywood’s most recognizable leading man.
+The legendary Oscar trophy (awarded to the Academy award winners) is Hollywood’s most recognizable leading man.
+Here’s a bit on its history.

 Significance of the Award